-If sleeping in Charlotte Airport does not appeal to you, there are hotels near the airport that offer free airport shuttle:
+If sleeping in Charlotte Airport does not appeal to you, there are hotels inside and near the airport:

 - Hampton Inn & Suites Charlotte Airport – (5 minutes from the airport) Free airport shuttle is available. » Check Rates

 - Holiday Inn Charlotte Airport – (5 minutes from the airport) Free 24-hour airport shuttle service is available on demand.
 Call or text (704) 981-2708 for pick up.
 Head outside, cross over to the second median, outside of baggage claim at Zone B. » Check Rates

 - Days Inn Charlotte Airport North – (3 minutes from the airport) Free 24-hour airport shuttle. » Check Rates